Wall Stadium Speedway: NASCAR Whelen Modified Tour

 In the 2003 season, Wall hosted a NASCAR (then Featherlite) Modified Tour event.
 The race was contested at 150 laps, and the race was held the next year (2004), but was quickly dropped from their future scheduling.
 In 2007, the cars returned to the speedway, after being absent from the schedule for two seasons.
-That year it hosted a "Flash" event with a pair of 50 lap races, and the feature is the final 50.
-The NASCAR Modified Tour wasn't scheduled again for the following season, in 2008.
+That year it hosted a "Flash" event with a pair of 50 lap races, and the feature being the final 50.
+The NASCAR Modified Tour wasn't scheduled again for the following season in 2008.
 In 2019 after a 12-year absence, the NASCAR Modifieds returned to Wall for one race out of their year.
 The event was canceled from the schedule due to the COVID-19 pandemic in 2020, and was not seen on the 2021 schedule.
-After a 2 year absence, the Modified Tour will run a race in 2022, slated for July 9th.
+After a 2 year absence, the Modified Tour came back to Wall in 2022, and returned once more in 2023.